Search String

 ALMOST PERFECT.

-The best horizontally-scrolling SHMUP on the Amiga.
+One of the best horizontally-scrolling shoot 'em ups on the Amiga.
 The music is absolutely awesome and the graphics aren't too shabby either.
 Even current gen gamers would find Apidya playable.

 Team 17